What are Blue Parks?

 We use a geographic framework to ensure that all marine regions are protected, from the tropical seas to the polar oceans and from coastlines to the deepest trenches.
 To protect and manage these critically important places, the uses transparent and scientific criteria for effective conservation as well as a prestigious designation – Blue Park – to help incentivize governments and decision makers to protect important ocean places.
 Well-managed areas that protect critical habitats for marine biological diversity will be eligible to earn Platinum, Gold or Silver Blue Park Awards.

 What are the current Blue Parks?

-Ten Blue Parks around the world have earned our award for outstanding ocean protection:
+Sixteen Blue Parks around the world have earned our award for outstanding ocean protection.

 These marine protected areas set a strong example for other ocean protection efforts to follow.

 Healthy oceans are essential to human survival and prosperity, but they are in deep trouble worldwide due to overfishing, climate change, pollution and habitat destruction.
 The best way to maintain the oceans’ biological diversity, abundance and resilience is to protect marine life in their ecosystems.
 A global system of strongly protected marine areas will help people regain the benefits of healthy oceans including abundant fresh seafood, recreational opportunities, a diversity of wildlife, high paying jobs and strong coastal economies.

 Aren’t there other efforts underway to protect marine areas?

 Almost 2% of the oceans are strongly protected in no-take marine reserves ― free from fishing and other damaging practices.
 One percent is not enough.
 To truly protect marine life, marine scientists recommend strongly protecting 30% of our oceans.
 In addition, most of the important and vulnerable ecosystems are not yet protected and others are vastly underrepresented.
 Blue Parks provides a roadmap for integrating existing efforts and complements these by conserving ecologically important areas and representative habitats within one system.